typesense/typesense-website/docs-site/content/guide/boolean-tag-search.md

+---
+description: "Implement boolean (AND/OR) search across full-text fields in Typesense via a tag-search pattern, keeping typo tolerance and ranking benefits intact."
+---

 # Boolean Search with Tags

 A common ask we hear is to be able to search using boolean operators (AND, OR) in full text search.